ibexa/documentation-user/docs/commerce/order_management/work_with_orders.md

 To view the details of an order, click its line in the order list.

-There, you can view more information about the order, such as the details of the customer, payment and shipping.
+On the order details screen, you can view more information about the order, such as customer, payment and shipment details.

 ![Order detail view](order_detail_view.png)

-In the **Items** tab you can preview the products included in the order.
+In the **Items** tab you can see a list of products included in the order.

 ![Viewing products included in the order](order_detail_items.png)

 ## Changing order status

-If your [user role](work_with_permissions.md) has the `Order/Update` permission, you can change the status of an existing order: confirm it if the order has "Pending" status, or complete it when it is in "Processing" status.
+If your [user role](work_with_permissions.md) includes the `Order/Update` permission, you can change the status of an existing order: confirm it if the order has "Pending" status, or complete it when it is in "Processing" status.
 With the `Order/Cancel` permission, you can cancel an existing order.